As weird as the idea of "itchy teeth" might sound to some people, it's a pretty common occurrence to others.

 When teeth itch, the feeling can range from mildly irritating to downright annoying.
 Furthermore, what makes itchy teeth even more frustrating, is that when teeth itch, it often seems like there is little you can do to relieve the itchy feeling.

 At his Greenfield, WI dentist office, Dr. Tony Cigno strives to be a one-stop-shop for all your dental care needs.

-No matter whether you need major dental treatments such as dental implants or a root canal, a cavity filled, teeth whitened, or even need an unusual dental situation such as itchy teeth addressed, Dr. Cigno and the Cigno Dental team stand ready and willing to assist.
+No matter whether you need major dental treatments or even need an unusual dental situation such as itchy teeth addressed, Dr. Cigno and the Cigno Dental team stand ready and willing to assist.

 In the case of itchy teeth, the first thing we will do here at Cigno Dental, is help you determine why the teeth itch.